keptn/keptn.github.io/content/docs/1.0.x/concepts/architecture/index.md

 The flow can be summarized as follows.
-Note that this discussion assumes using `helm-service` and tasks like `deployment` but another service could be used for this processing and any tool could listen for tasks with names other than those of the standard tasks that are documented on the [shipyard](../../reference/files/shipyard/#fields) reference page.
+Note that this discussion assumes using `helm-service` and tasks like `deployment` but other services could be used for this processing and any tool could listen for tasks with names other than those of the standard tasks that are documented on the [shipyard](../../reference/files/shipyard/#fields) reference page.